gvwilson/sensibleadventures/bookster/bookster.md

 Razi grinned.
 "That the writer feels woe, such woe as no one has ever felt before, at their lover's departure.
 But *la*, the more woe they feel, the more sapphire they use."
-He folded the book and dropped it into the crate he referred to as the compost heap.
+He folded the book and placed it carefully in the crate he referred to as the "someday" pile.
 If it had been interesting, he would have had Erileine catalog it and put it back on the shelves that lined the library's walls.
-If it had been *really* interesting, he would have spent an hour going through it, talking aloud while Erileine made notes and asked questions.
+If it had been *really* interesting—magic or history or both—he would have spent an hour going through it, talking aloud while Erileine made notes and asked questions.

 The captains of Avaunt had been retiring to Starboard Town for two hundred years.
 In four months, Razi and Erileine had sorted one wall